 - Submit your file

-- The Campus France UK team reviews your file, and sends it back to you for correction if necessary (This step begins on the day the application campaign closes)
+- The Campus France UK team reviews your file, and sends it back to you for correction if necessary

 - You will receive by email a payment request for the processing fees (£110)